Nirma/SFSymbol/README.md

 That is a long string to remember and digging through the catalog of SF Symbols to find in would be quite a waste of time.

-Wouldn't it be easier if you could just use code complete?
+Wouldn't it be easier if you could just use code completion?

 ![](https://media.giphy.com/media/jQ7lTLsv2poo2qLkUA/giphy.gif)